J535D165/CoronaWatchNL/README.md

 [<img src="plots/ic_nice_intakes.png" width="400">](/data-ic/README.md)[<img src="plots/ic_nice_vrijkomst.png" width="400">](/data-ic/README.md)[<img src="plots/ic_lcps_intakes.png" width="400">](/data-ic/README.md)[<img src="plots/ic_lcps_intakes_country.png" width="400">](/data-ic/README.md)[<img src="plots/overview_IC_actueel.png" width="400">](/data-ic/README.md)[<img src="plots/overview_IC_nieuw.png" width="400">](/data-ic/README.md)[<img src="plots/overview_IC_totaal.png" width="400">](/data-ic/README.md)

 ### Dashboard datasets
 The datasets underlying the [National Dashboard](#data-collection-sources) are listed in this folder.
-This folder includes an overview of the number and age distribution of hospitalized, positively tested, and suspected cases, an estimate of the number of contagious people, the reproduction index, the number of (deceased) infected nursery home residents, and the amount of virus particles measured in the sewage water.
+These datasets concern various topics, such as an overview of the number and age distribution of hospitalized, positively tested, and suspected cases, an estimate of the number of contagious people, the reproduction index, the number of (deceased) infected nursery home residents, and the amount of virus particles measured in the sewage water.

 For more detail about the specific structure of the dashboard datasets, have a look at the `data-dashboard`[codebook](/data-dashboard/README.md).